Study: Average Engagement Ring Cost

 Finally, here are some tips to get the most out of your budget when shopping for an engagement ring.

-- Look for an under-sized diamond
+Look for an Under-Sized Diamond

 There's something impressive about saying you bought a 1-carat diamond.
 But your wallet might disagree.
 Half and whole carats (0.5, 1, 1.5, etc.) have a huge jump in price.
-You can save 20% by going with a 0.9 carat diamond instead.
-The actual size difference is so small that you can't tell. - Get an ideal cut

 Lab created diamonds cost a lot less.
 So for your same budget, you can buy a much larger stone.
-Or you can put the savings towards a nicer setting. - Maximize with a good setting
+Or you can put the savings towards a nicer setting.

 If you can only afford a small diamond, you can still make it look larger with certain settings.
 The trendy halo setting has a ring of small diamonds around the center stone.
 It can make the diamond look huge.